Category Archives: The Modern Era (1227-1936)

 And yet he is often referred to as the “forgotten Wesley.”

 His brother John is considered the organizational genius behind the founding of Methodism.
 But without the hymns of Charles, the Methodist movement may have gone nowhere.
-As one historian put it, “The early Methodists were taught and led as much through [Charles’s] hymns as through sermons and [John] Wesley’s pamphlets.”
+It is commonly said, “The early Methodists were taught and led as much through Charles’s hymns as through John Wesley’s sermons and pamphlets.”
+Charles preached too!

 Charles Wesley was the eighteenth of Samuel and Susannah Wesley’s nineteen children (only 10 lived to maturity).
 He was born prematurely in December 1707 and appeared dead.
 He lay silent, wrapped in wool, for weeks.